AnandJatav0110/Password_Manager/README.md

 .
 LocalStorage API – To persist credentials in the browser

--There are some screenshot for website response
+-This are some screenshot for refrence

 <img width="1366" height="768" alt="Screenshot (16)" src="https://github.com/user-attachments/assets/df48ab6d-2360-41d7-ba34-ff59b6751e70" />